Water cycle management

-Water cycle management is a multidisciplinary approach relating to all planning, development, operational and tactical decisions to influence the water cycle.
+Water cycle management is a multidisciplinary approach relating to all planning, developmental, operational and tactical decisions to influence the water cycle.
 Most importantly water cycle management is used to ensure availability of clean water for designated use, and to ensure safe release of treated water back to nature.
 In undisturbed environment water is in a natural cycle and it is generally usable for most of nature as it is in each stage of the cycle.
 After human interaction the natural cycle is disturbed.
 Runoff on urban agricultural areas collect some objects, particles and substances that may not be purified from water through natural purifying methods.
 Additionally, “used water” from households and industry can be extremely harmful for nature, if not treated properly.

 Water cycle management is used in different branches of environmental sciences and engineering to satisfy human and environmental objectives.
 Generally, water cycle management can be divided into six subsets that approach the issue from varying perspectives: Meteorology, Hydrology, Water resource management, Water Engineering, Water conservation and Environmental monitoring.
 Recently, politics and socio-economic aspects are also considered in water cycle management due to inequal distribution of quantity and quality of freshwater worldwide.